Faculty Governance Bylaws, the College of Arts and Sciences

 Article X. Parliamentary Procedures

-In all matters not specified in these bylaws, the proceedings and activities of the FAS, ASFS, and Divisional Councils are governed by the latest edition of Robert’s Rules of Order, Newly Revised.
+In all matters not specified in these bylaws, the proceedings and activities of the FAS and the ASFS are governed by the latest edition of Robert’s Rules of Order, Newly Revised.

 Article XI.
 Amendments to the Bylaws